 Other platforms, like Periscope, Instagram, and Snapchat, have since launched their own video platforms with features that differentiate them from YouTube.

 Amidst competition, YouTube continues to innovate and provide its creators with features and amenities.
-In September, the company launched Community, YouTube’s social network platform that includes more traditional blogging features alongside the ability to post images, GIFs and more to keep audiences engaged.
+YouTube launched Community, the company’s social network platform that includes more traditional blogging features alongside the ability to post images, GIFs and more to keep audiences engaged.

 The rise of Snapchat and Facebook Live can both be seen as derivatives of the vlogging movement.
 Both were made possible by the evolution of smartphones, which facilitated both the creation and consumption of video content.
 Snapchat, in its current form, is essentially a tool for micro-vlogging.
 Looking back, vloggers played an instrumental role in fueling and defining the initial demand for online video content.